Out of thousands of parts that are working inside your car, there are some things which are critical for your car to actually move.

 How to get the throwout bearing fixed?

-The throwout bearing is something that is integrated into the clutch.
+The throwout bearing is something integrated into the clutch.
 Replacing it would require a professional mechanic to remove the clutch assembly and remove the throwout bearing out of the clutch assembly.

 The replacement cost of the throwout bearing can often be very expensive since it’s located inside the belling house of the transmission.
 This means that you have to remove the transmission/gearbox from the car and this can be very time-consuming.

-Within the replacement of the bearing, you do often want to replace the clutch and in some cases, the flywheel also.
-This can result in a replacement cost of ~50-100$ for the bearing, 400-900$ for clutch and flywheel and you can expect a labor cost of somewhere between 300-1500$.
+Within the replacement of the bearing, you will often want to replace the clutch and in some cases, also the flywheel.
+This can result in a replacement cost of ~$50-100 for the bearing, $400-900 for clutch and flywheel and you can expect a labor cost of somewhere between $300-1500.